tridentiot/RT58x_SDK/README.md

 ```

   ##### Download reposiory Zip
 Downloading the repository as a ZIP file will not include the submodules along with the rest of the firmware.
-Therefore, if you encounter this issue, you can manually download the submodules separately and add them to the firmware.
+Therefore, you will need to manually download the submodules separately and add them to the firmware.

  ## SDK Folder Struct